 The township has a long history, dating back to the mid 1800s.
 North West Bay was originally a port maintained for the region’s saw milling operations.
 Alongside the state’s original forestry workers, settlers starting clearing land for farms and orchards to grow apples and berries.

-Products were transported to Hobart by barge up the Derwent River opposite O’Possum Bay on the South Arm Peninsula.
+Products were transported to Hobart by barge up the River Derwent opposite O’Possum Bay on the South Arm Peninsula.
 Boating enthusiasts now enjoy the scenic route and take advantage of the sheltered bay.

-The Future of Snug
+Future of Snug

 Once an industrious centre, Snug now attracts city commuters and sea-changers.
-With the ever-growing satellite town of Kingston only 12kms to the north along the Channel Highway, the seaside village remains surprisingly calm and quiet.
+With the ever-growing satellite town of Kingston only 12km to the north along the Channel Highway, the seaside village remains surprisingly calm and quiet.
 However, with Tasmanian beach living at Snug still an affordable option, the expansion of the community is fairly likely.